cicada-lang/cicada-solo/README.md

 # 蝉语 / Cicada Language

-Welcome to cicada language --
+Welcome *^-^*/

-a dependently typed programming language and interactive theorem prover.
+Cicada language is a dependently typed programming language and interactive theorem prover.

 The aim of cicada project is to help people understand that developing software and developing mathematics